dsherida/HangOut/README.md

 HangOut
 =======
+Members: Doug Sheridan, Ian Ferreira Dos Santos

-Android app that helps you organize meetings with friends and locals.
+Description: Android app that helps you organize meetings with friends and locals.